What was your coming out experience like?

-By being out on YouTube in its earlier days though I did often get comments and messages from people who were grateful that I was so open and sharing about it on there – both from people who were struggling with their own sexuality and from straight people who said I was one of the first gay people they'd ever “met”.
+By being out on YouTube in its earlier days though I did often get comments and messages from people who were grateful that I was so open and sharing about it on there – both from people who were struggling with their own orientation and from straight people who said I was one of the first gay people they'd ever “met”.
 Now there are many openly gay people on the platform, but it felt great to be one of the earlier ones back when being gay seemed to be more taboo and not as generally accepted online as it is today.

 Check out our interview with Josh about gay life in Canada and being crowed Mr Gay Canada.
 You should also be subscribing to his YouTube Channel if you aren't already and also check out his website and Instagram.